muxcmux/besedka/README.md

 You can have different settings per hostname:

     $ ./besedka config set --site blog.example.com --theme plain --moderated true

+See all available configurations with:

+    $ ./besedka config list

 Please keep the `secret`s for your sites private and don't display them anywhere.
 You will be using those to sign the configuration object when embedding Besedka on your website.
 If you accidentally